NegarMoradi/CN_CHomeworks3/CN_HW3/README.md

 ### commands:

+The following command adds a list of desired hosts or routers to the methodology at each stage of the simulation.

 <image title="addHost" alt="Alt text" src="./pics/addHost.png">

+The following command adds or updates a link between two nodes of the topology at each stage of the simulation
 <image title="addUpdate" alt="Alt text" src="./pics/addUpdate.png">

+The following dither is used to remove the link between two nodes
 <image title="remove" alt="Alt text" src="./pics/remove.png">

+The following command can be used if needed to set a time for a link to be automatically down and up again after a specified period of time.
+Here, sd_ms specifies the start time of down in milliseconds and td_ms indicates the amount of down in milliseconds.
+After the td_ms time has passed, the link should automatically return to the up state from being down
 <image title="update" alt="Alt text" src="./pics/update.png">

+With the following command, you can find out the status of each link at any time.
+If the link is temporarily down, the amount of time remaining and its blackdown should also be displayed
 <image title="log" alt="Alt text" src="./pics/log.png">

+Start simulation
 <image title="run" alt="Alt text" src="./pics/run.png">

+Draws the desired network graph
 <image title="draw" alt="Alt text" src="./pics/draw.png">

+Print the routing table
 <image title="showTable" alt="Alt text" src="./pics/showTable.png">